LuminaScript/CS_Interview_Prep_Guide/OperatingSystem/in-depth.md

 <img width="460" alt="Screenshot 2024-02-07 at 3 12 58 PM" src="https://github.com/LuminaScript/CS_Interview_Prep_Guide/assets/98562104/b9ef98ee-ad08-4b35-afe0-6f8cf772b906">

 ## 1. Memory Space
+> Memory space IPC involves direct or indirect memory access by multiple processes to facilitate communication or data sharing.
 ### Categories
 - **File**: A record stored on disk, or a record synthesized on demand by a file server, which can be accessed by multiple processes.
 - **Shared memory**: Multiple processes are given access to the same block of memory, which creates a shared buffer for the processes to communicate with each other.